StanislavBerezovskii/Locaverse_Backend_Challenge/README.md

 ### Description:

 Locaverse_Backend_Challenge is project created for the Backend Internship application task for Locaverse Vienna.
-It is a backend API designed to normalize Austrian phone numbers.
+It is a Flask API designed to normalize Austrian phone numbers.
 The project includes full API CRUD and SQLite3 database support, and accepts one phone number at a time as JSON.
 The phone number can be written as a string in many various formats.